jamesbrooks/hash_validator/README.md

 * `time`
 * `required`: just requires any value to be present for the designated key.
 * hashes are validates by nesting validations, or if just the presence of a hash is required `{}` can be used.

+On top of the pre-defined simple types, classes can be used directly (e.g. String) to validate the presence of a value of a desired class.

 Additional validations exist to validate beyond simple typing, such as: